LGBTQ+ Guide to Paris

 Trans men: Welcome 🙂

 Entrance: €26/€20 Concessions

-Sun City is the biggest gay sauna in Paris, and hosts a jacuzzi, sauna, swimming pool, 2 bubble baths, movie room, gym room, bar and a playroom.
+Sun City is the biggest gay sauna in Paris, and hosts a jacuzzi, sauna, large swimming pool, 2 bubble baths, movie room, gym room, bar and a playroom.
 The sauna is located in a beautiful building and has a lot of areas to cruise in.
-The sauna is popular among a mixed crowd, so you will find both young and old guys here.
+The sauna is popular among a younger crowd, but there people of all ages and sizes can be found here.
 With its extensive sports hall, Sun City is also a great place to exercise.
 Afterwards, you can take a swim and relax.
 Entrance fee is around 20 Euros, which includes a beverage at the bar.
-Unfortunately, the sauna is only open for cisgender men.
-Transgender men, drag queens and transvestites are therefore not welcome.
+Unfortunately, the sauna is targetting cisgender men.
+Transgender men, drag queens and transvestites are therefore not always welcomed.